There are three main sources of funding for paying care home fees.

 However, you may be eligible for some financial assistance - Attendance Allowance and NHS-funded nursing care.
 See below for further information.

-Peterborough Care homes are in the Peterborough City Council area.
-PCC will pay care home costs if you met the financial criteria.
+Your Local Authority will pay care home costs if you met the financial criteria.

 A financial assessment is undertaken to calculate how much you need to pay towards the cost of your care in a care home by looking at your income, savings and capital and will also provide advice on welfare benefits which you may be entitled to.